etcinit/enclosure/README.md

 ## Wraps

 Wraps are delicious.
-They are a simple construct for coupling dependency definitions and a function for building that service.
+They are a simple construct for coupling dependency definitions and a function for building a service instance.

 // TODO